stoty/mybooboo/README.md

 # MyBooBoo

-This program is meant to help recover from inadvertent destructive updates on a mysql based database.
+This program is meant to help recover from inadvertent destructive updates or deletes on a mysql based database.

 This program MAY help you, if you have row based binary logging enabled on your database, and have the log file that contains inadvertent update.